Napa Humane has developed a two-part strategy for minimizing the negative impact of un-owned cats in our neighborhoods:

 Napa Humane’s TNR Program

-*Due to Covid and related staffing shortages, we reserve the right to make modifications to this program and ask that trappers be flexible and work with us.
-However, last year at the height of Covid, we were still able to spay/neuter 775 community cats with our drop off program.
-This is in addition to the community cats we saw for scheduled spay/neuter appointments.
+*Due to Covid and related staffing shortages, we reserve the right to make modifications to this program and ask that trappers be flexible and work with us

 Post-Surgery